Discover the right answer to using virtual reality for your business, event, tradeshow, or exhibition.

 You don’t want to close with the VR demo.
 It serves you best at the beginning of your AIDA funnel for grabbing their attention.
 You also want to avoid the mistake of creating a VR experience over 3 minutes long.

 Unless it’s a short 360* film or a game, you’ll want to keep your demo quite short.
 The main argument is that keeping it short helps you scale better.
-If you have 10 people waiting to try out your 5 minute demo.
-It will take 50 minutes to show everyone.
+If you have 10 people waiting to try out your 5 minute demo, it will take 50 minutes to show everyone.
 By keeping your demo short you can serve more people.
-It let’s you maximize on the effect of VR without dragging it on.
+It also let’s you maximize on the effect of VR without dragging it on.

 Speaking of dragged on VR experiences (of which we’ve seen a great many), I’ll share with you some of the most common mistakes I see.